opf/openproject/docs/development/running-tests/README.md

 ### Unit tests

-Unit testing concerns testing of isolating individual components of the application, such as individual methods within a model, service, or library, in order too verify that they perform as expected under various conditions.
+Unit testing concerns testing of isolating individual components of the application, such as individual methods within a model, service, or library, in order to verify that they perform as expected under various conditions.
 OpenProject uses RSpec for writing unit tests / specs.

 **Key objectives and effects**

-1. **Isolated validation of Individual Components**: Unit tests isolate the smallest testable parts of an application, often single methods or functions, to validate that they function as intended.
+1. **Isolated validation of individual components**: Unit tests isolate the smallest testable parts of an application, often single methods or functions, to validate that they function as intended.
-2. **Early Defect Identification**: Writing and running unit tests before (Test-driven development) or during the development phase may help identify bugs early, reducing the cost of fixing them in later stages
+2. **Early defect identification**: Writing and running unit tests before (Test-Driven Development) or during the development phase may help identify bugs early, reducing the cost of fixing them in later stages.
-3. **Code Quality**: Unit tests shape the development of a component, ensuring that it is testable by reducing coupling between components and by that, improves code quality.
+3. **Code quality**: Unit tests shape the development of a component, ensuring that it is testable by reducing coupling between components and by that, improves code quality.
 Unit tests, when well written, serve as a form of documentation.
-4. **Ease of Maintenance**: Unit tests in an interpreted language like Ruby make it easier and safer to refactor code, add new features, or integrate new changes with confidence, knowing that existing functionality is well-tested and which functionality breaks when moving code.
+4. **Ease of maintenance**: Unit tests in an interpreted language like Ruby make it easier and safer to refactor code, add new features, or integrate new changes with confidence, knowing that existing functionality is well-tested and which functionality breaks when moving code.